mckennapsean/dissertation/content/05-security.md

 Pattern recognition and finding anomalies is a crucial aspect for data science and machine learning in particular.
-Several researchers have adopted machine learning techniques for cyber security [@Amershi2011] and also for finding anomalies in social media analysis [@Zhao2014; @Cao2016].
+Several researchers have adopted machine learning techniques for cybersecurity [@Amershi2011] and also for finding anomalies in social media analysis [@Zhao2014; @Cao2016].
 These researchers discuss the rich and deep applications of machine learning for each domain.
-Due to the large scales of data in cyber security, these techniques can and often are utilized to find subsets of potentially interesting network records to visualize, but humans are still frequently required to analyze these results and are a critical component of this triage process [@Amershi2011].
+Due to the large scales of data in cybersecurity, these techniques can and often are utilized to find subsets of potentially interesting network records to visualize, but humans are still frequently required to analyze these results and are a critical component of this triage process [@Amershi2011].

 Another way to formulate patterns is to consider different aggregations of network records, such as time and location.
-Many cyber security visualizations have been developed for showing hierarchical time-varying aspects of the data [@Erbacher2005; @Fischer2014].
+Many cybersecurity visualizations have been developed for showing hierarchical time-varying aspects of the data [@Erbacher2005; @Fischer2014].
 From working with users, we found that aggregation to a larger scale by _hours_ and _days_ is both useful and